edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-01-06-elearning-statistics.md

 ---
 title:       "36 eLearning Statistics: 2021 Key Insights To Shape Our Year"
 permalink: /blog/elearning-statistics/
-image: blog/2021-01-06-elearning-statistics.jpg
+image: blog/2021/2021-01-06-elearning-statistics.jpg
 meta:  As we move into 2021, these are 36 eLearning statistics that will shape this year and our efforts in the employee training industry.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-These eLearning statistics will shape this year and our efforts in the employee training industry {: .featured-text }
+These eLearning statistics will shape this year and our efforts in the employee training industry{.lead}

 With a global pandemic leading to lockdowns and financial struggles in 2020, companies had to pivot fast.
 Due to the wide array of changes and challenges, companies in 2020 had to look for training that was quick to deploy, effective, and affordable.
 As we move into 2021, these are 36 eLearning statistics that will shape this year and our efforts in the employee training industry.